The bedroom tax restricts the amount of housing benefit that council and housing association tenants can claim.

 - couples who use separate bedrooms because of illness or disability

-- rooms used by disabled adults to store medical equipment.
+- disabled adults to store medical equipment

-Worried about paying your rent?
+Worried about paying bedroom tax?

 See our page on what you can do if the bedroom tax affects you.